 Talk to your care team about naloxone and how to get it.
 Naloxone is an emergency medication used for an opioid overdose.
 An overdose can happen if you take too much opioid.
 It can also happen if an opioid is taken with some other medications or substances, like alcohol.
 Know the symptoms of an overdose, like trouble breathing, unusually tired or sleepy, or not being able to respond or wake up.
 Make sure to tell caregivers and close contacts where it is stored.
 Make sure they know how to use it.
 After naloxone is given, you must call emergency services.
 Naloxone is a temporary treatment.
 Repeat doses may be needed.

-This drug may cause serious skin reactions.
-They can happen weeks to months after starting the drug.
-Contact your health care provider right away if you notice fevers or flu-like symptoms with a rash.
+This medication may cause serious skin reactions.
+They can happen weeks to months after starting the medication.
+Contact your care team right away if you notice fevers or flu-like symptoms with a rash.
 The rash may be red or purple and then turn into blisters or peeling of the skin.
 Or, you might notice a red rash with swelling of the face, lips, or lymph nodes in your neck or under your arms.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
 Do not stand up or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medication.
 Avoid alcoholic drinks.

 This medication will cause constipation.
 If you do not have a bowel movement for 3 days, call your care team.